 If you are at higher risk, talk to your doctor.
 If you do not have a doctor, now may be the time to find one.
 Check with your health insurance provider.
 Consumer Reports has compiled a list of websites that offer information on finding a doctor.

-U.S. men will be diagnosed with prostate cancer.
+U.S. men will be diagnosed with prostate cancer in his lifetime.

 men in the United States are prostate cancer survivors.